codeitlikemosh/Tindog/README.md

-# Tindog
+# Responsive Navbar
-I Developed this Dog Selling Website Using HTML and CSS.
+I Developed this Dog Selling Website Using HTML,CSS and JavaScript.